truher/water/doc/README.md

 ## Bugs

-The per-second file is set up to be truncated every 7 days, but it seems like it's being truncated more often than that.
+* The per-second file is set up to be truncated every 7 days, but it seems like it's being truncated more often than that.

+* When the error flag is set, I am trying to consume and display the error code, and then resume, but I don't think that's working right; I get zero as the error code, and then another zero where I expect real data.
+For now I'm just ignoring zeros, which has no ill effect since the measurement is cumulative, but I should make the error handling work.

 ## Hardware